Losing a loved one is a heart wrenching time for anyone.

 Is a post-funeral gathering allowed?

-Yes, from 17 May up to 30 people can gather before or after the funeral service for receptions, wakes and other ceremonial events linked to the funeral.
-This number applies whether that takes place in an indoor or outdoor setting.
-Where gatherings for this purpose take place at private residences or in private gardens there is still to be no household mixing indoors and the rule of 6 or two households will still apply to gatherings in private gardens.
+Yes, from 19 July there are no restrictions on gathering before or after the funeral service for receptions, wakes and other ceremonial events linked to the funeral.
+This is applies whether that event takes place in an indoor or outdoor setting.

-In order for you to hold a larger gathering, we have created some guidance on how you can hold a virtual funeral reception following a funeral service.
+In order for you to hold a gathering that includes people who haven’t been able to make the journey, we have created some guidance on how you can hold a virtual funeral reception following a funeral service.
 It will also be possible to hold a memorial service, post-funeral gathering or wake at a later date, further advice on this can be found here.

 Will cremations become mandatory?